tk-notes/lucas-meier-blog/content/posts/2021/07/quantum_computing_analogies/index.md

 a hypothetical person asks me what makes Quantum Computing more efficient for certain problems.

-Hopefully, I've been able to impart some intuition through these analogies.
+I hope that I've been able to impart some intuition through these analogies, and that the details I did include were helpful.